Clovis-Community-College/rpg-41-pokebowl/README.md

 - `✅` Color
 - `✅` Scrollable world map with towns, lakes, and other features
 - `💢` Combat displayed on screen
-- `💢` Inventory displayed on screen
+- `✅` Inventory displayed on screen
 - `🚧` Party moves on map when arrow keys pressed
-- `🚧` Demonstrates reasonable ncurses proficiency
+- `✅` Demonstrates reasonable ncurses proficiency

 #### D — "Sephiroth, Master of the Tree" (Jovanni)
-- `🚧` BST inventory system using `😵‍💫` `custom BST/std::multimap`
+- `✅` BST inventory system using **`custom BST`**
-- `🚧` Print all items in inventory in alphabetical order —
+- `✅` Print all items in inventory in alphabetical order —
 - `✅` Support multiple copies of same item
-- `💢` Pick up and drop items
+- `✅` Pick up and drop items
-- `💢` Buy items with gold from merchant; sell non-Key Items to merchant
+- `✅` Buy items with gold from merchant; sell non-Key Items to merchant
-- `💢` Key Items: cannot be dropped; removed only by completing their quest
+- `✅` Key Items: cannot be dropped; removed only by completing their quest
-- `💢` Monsters have randomly generated inventories that drop on defeat
+- `✅` Monsters have randomly generated inventories that drop on defeat
-- `🚧` Items have varied stats (damage, speed modifier, healing amount, merchant cost, etc.)
+- `✅` Items have varied stats (damage, speed modifier, healing amount, merchant cost, etc.)
-- `🚧` Coordinated with McKay (C) for inventory display, Tony (A) for hero/monster inventory ownership
+- `✅` Coordinated with McKay (C) for inventory display, Tony (A) for hero/monster inventory ownership

 #### E — "Scared Balloon" (Dillion)
 - `✅` Dynamic weather system
-- `💢` Quest system
+- `🚧` Quest system
-- `💢` Hash table implemented and used as part of the system
+- `✅` Hash table implemented and used as part of the system

 ## Screenshots